Vyral/will-cook/_posts/2025-05-30-what-s-the-secret-to-selling-quickly-in-today-s-market.md

 In this 2025 market, preparation matters more than ever.
 If you ever hesitate on getting a pre-inspection so you can save money, just keep in mind that a pre-listing inspection helps you stand out in a competitive market, build trust with today’s cautious buyers, avoid last-minute surprises, and get stronger offers with fewer strings attached.

 Thinking about selling this spring or summer?
 Reach out to me today for a free, no-pressure pre-listing consultation.
 I’ll help you decide if a pre-inspection makes sense and walk you through how to use it as a powerful marketing tool.
-Just call, text, or email me—I'm always here to help.
+Just call, text, or email me—I’m always here to help.